rchillyard/Number/README.md

         y shouldBe Number(7)
       }

-The second test fails with "7.000000000000001 was not equal to 7," although if we do a fuzzy compare, using a custom equality test, we can at least make _y shouldEqual 7_ work.
+The second test fails with "7.000000000000001 was not equal to 7," although if we do a fuzzy comparison, using a custom equality test, we can at least make _y shouldEqual 7_ work.

-NOTE: from V1.0.12 onwards, there are more special cases implemented in the _Number_ code and so many of these issues which required the use of _Expressions_ will now work just using _Numbers_.
+NOTE: from V1.0.12 onwards, there are more special cases implemented in the _Number_ code, and so many of these issues which required the use of _Expressions_ will now work just using _Numbers_.
 This is particularly true of the example above involving the square root of 7.